acooks/tn40xx-driver/README.md

 More detail on branching in [described in the documentation](docs/branches.md).

+## Example Driver Install (for a Tehuti Networks TN9710P)
+1. Confirm what your Device ID using this command `lspci -nn | grep Ethernet`.
+You'll see two numbers in brackets at the end of the line, e.g. `[1fc9:4027]`.
+The Device ID is the second number.

+2. Determine your kernel version with `uname -a`.
+3. Make sure you have your kernel headers installed.
+This varies from system to system, but on Ubuntu the command is something along the lines of `apt install linux-headers-...`.
+4. Determine which branch you need (see the next section).
+For example, with Linux 6.5.13, you would use `release/tn40xx-006`.
+5. Clone this repo into `/usr/src/tn40xx` with the following command: `git clone -b [CORRECT BRANCH] https://github.com/acooks/tn40xx-driver.git /usr/src/tn40xx`
+6. If you have a problematic device, such as the TN9710P (Device ID 4027), you'll need to manually find and install the HDR file for the firmware.
+More discussion as to why this is [here](https://github.com/acooks/tn40xx-driver/issues/3).
+There may be helpful links to aid in your quest for the file there.
+7. Once you have your HDR file (for example x3310fw_0_3_4_0_9445.hdr), save it to your repo in `/usr/src/tn40xx`
+8. Check to make sure you have `xxd` installed with command `xxd -v`.
+If it's not present, install it (e.g. `apt install xxd`).
+9. Run the `mvidtoh.sh` (found in the root directory of the repo) with this command `bash mvidtoh.sh [Name of HDR file] [Model] [.h file]`.
+For example, `bash mvidtoh.sh x3310fw_0_3_4_0_9445.hdr MV88X3310 MV88X3310_phy.h`
+10. From here, you can run `make` and `make install`
+11. Load the module with `insmod tn40xx`
+12. To see if the module loaded correctly, run `dmesg`.
+You should have a message that says something along the lines of "PHY detected on port...".
+If you don't see a message like that or it says something along the lines of "PHY failed", then it's very likely you didn't build the correct driver.
+Try to figure out which is the right driver for you and repeat.

 # Thanks

 To the following people who have contributed to this project - thank you!